Tuesday, December 25, 2012

 Tomorrow's Another Day (W.R.
 Burnett, 1946)

 Book three.
 Our prince charming manages to save the day!
-He out-smarts bad guys, gets the money and keeps his bride.
+He outsmarts bad guys, gets the money and keeps his bride.
 And they do live happily ever after!

 And once again I was pissed off at myself for buying a book based on its cool cover (yes, I know...) and inner notes which stated that its author also wrote High Sierra and Asphalt Jungle.
-Can still remember how disappointing The Wounded and the Slain was but I guess I thought that I simply couldn't be that unlucky twice in a row.
-And besides that, Asphalt Jungle is of course in a league of its own when compared to Dark Passage.
+Can still remember how disappointing The Wounded and the Slain was, but I guess I thought that I simply couldn't be that unlucky twice in a row.
+And besides that, Asphalt Jungle is, of course, in a league of its own when compared to Dark Passage.

 2/5